It's a thrill and a delight to have you here, Rush Limbo, behind the golden EIV microphone, as always.

 That was uproariously funny.

-Yeah, that's who Garrett Morris is.
+That's who Garrett Morris is.

-And he was on in back in town, I guess, for the big 40th anniversary show last night.
+And he was on back in town, I guess, for the big 40th anniversary show last night.

-And uh Tavis Smiley interviewed him about it.
+And Tavis Smiley interviewed him about it.

 I really love what you do, man.